 What is the average age of an MP?

-Following the general election of 2010, the average age of an MP was 50.
+At the last election, in 2010, the average age of an MP was also 50.

 How many MPs are from ethnic minorities?

 Parliament does not hold data about MPs' ethnicity.
 External sources suggest that 41 MPs elected in May 2015 define themselves as being from an ethnic minority.

 Do MPs have to live in their constituency?

 MPs do not have to live in their constituency.
 In fact, there is no residency qualification at all - an MP could even live outside the UK.
 There are, however, nationality and age qualifications and a number of other disqualifications for MPs.

 When did MPs first get an annual salary?

 What is the annual salary of an MP?

 The Independent Parliamentary Standards Authority (IPSA) confirmed on 26 February 2016, that MPs’ pay would increase by 1.3% from 1 April 2016, in line with the rate of annual change in average earnings.

 Yes.
 MPs pay the same rates of taxation and National Insurance as any other employed person.